jakebullet70/OctoTouchController/README.md

 ** Directly supports Klipper firmware with OctoKlipper plugin: https://plugins.octoprint.org/plugins/klipper/ **
 ** See https://github.com/jakebullet70/OctoTouchController/wiki/OctoKlipper **

 NOTE: Newer Android phones WILL NOT WORK.
 I know now Android 13 fails and I have tested Android 4,5,6 and 7 myself.
 Google is **very** famous for breaking existing software with newer releases.
+The whole point of this project though is to reclaim and old phone / tablet and reuse it.

 Add a dedicated touch screen to your 3D printer with a *LOW/NO COST* Android device you probibly already have!
 No need for access to the Google Play Store.